How Do Lip Stains Really Work? A Cosmetic Chemist ExplainsSeptember 16, 2022

 Can Lip Stains Have Various Finishes?

-While there may not be a lot in the way of pigment options for lip stains, there is the ability to choose between glossy and matte finishes.
+While there may not be a lot of pigment options for lip stains, there is the ability to choose between glossy and matte finishes.
 “The actual stain will give you a matte finish because dyes and colorants in general do not impart shine,” says Rosario.
 Lip stains with a glossy finish have to be formulated slightly differently.
 “Glossy stains usually rely on shiny ingredients that sit on top of the lips in addition to the stain, which is why the shiny overlay will wear off over time, but the color stays,” she adds.
+One of our favorites with a glossy finish is the Maybelline New York Super Stay Vinyl Ink Liquid Lipcolor.

 How Are Lip Stains Tested?